ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.txt

 How to test.

 We have a couple of test files in the Test folder.
 Most of the are pretty simple.
-	Test.ts
-		Just a simple graph.
-No dual directions or anything fancy.
-But there are 3 different ways to the end.
-It passes.
 	TestNoPathToEnd.ts
 		Test to see if it finishes even when there is no path to the end.
 	TestMultipleEnds.ts